faastjs/faast.js/docs/12-errors.md

 specifically for this test, with a unique uuid as part of the name to ensure it never collides with another test.
 Also ensure that `packageJson` is readonly in the packer.

+The fix was also wrong in using Object.create() to create a new object with the original `packageJson` as a prototype.
+This resulted in JSON.stringify not working on it... the fix was to use `Object.assign`.